 Did I mention that Chef Kittichai is polite?
 I’m guessing that’s why he’s giving readers the option of using a food processor for his Nam Phrik Kaeng Daeng (Thai Red Curry Paste) recipe in his Issaya Siamese Club cookbook.
 He does dedicate a full page of this huge glossy cookbook to a visual guide to making the red curry paste in a mortar and pestle, so you can take that as a subtle hint as to what he prefers.

-In the cookbook, Chef Kittichai has recipes for several classic basic curry pastes, including Matsaman, red and green, but as his Thai red curry paste gets used for several different dishes in the book, I chose this one to start with.
+In the cookbook, Chef Kittichai has recipes for several classic basic curry pastes, including Matsaman (or Massaman), red and green, but as his Thai red curry paste gets used for several different dishes in the book, I chose this one to start with.

 But before we get to Ian’s recipe, I want to consider what other recipes are out there.
 The results of a quick Google search for ‘thai red curry paste recipes’ revealed a list of crimes against Thai cuisine that ran a few dozen pages long.